simple-login/website/content/blog/vs-firefox-relay.md

 #### Specific features

 Firefox Relay is relatively early in its development.
 Because of that, feature sets are slowly rolled out.
-Recent features released include custom subdoamins for premium users and a promotional email blocking setting that attempts to forward important emails while blocking marketing based emails.
+Recent features released include custom subdomains for premium users and a promotional email blocking setting that attempts to forward important emails while blocking marketing based emails.

 Some noteworthy Simplelogin features: